RobertBoganKang/file_processing/README.md

 ## Introduction
 This default process is to recursively find the targeted file with given input format, and do operation to the new output path with output format.

-The class will do everything for you in behind with parallel computing power (multiple-core CPU).
+The class will process files with parallel computing power (multiple-core CPU).
 ## Usage
 ### Code-wise Operation

+The file `template.py` can be referred.
+Modify it with your function.

 #### Usage 1 (`argparse`)
 Then, inherit the class, and pass required parameters through `argparse` into the class.

-The file `template.py` can be referred.
-Modify it with your function.
 #### Usage 2 (`dict`)
-Build a `dict` with all required parameters below, and pass into the class.
+Build a `dict` with few required parameters below, and pass into the class.

-If `output` or `out_format` is `None`, it is consider to be target folder operation, else the data is from `input` to `output`.
+If `output` or `out_format` is `None`, it is consider to be target file `input` operation, else the data is from `input` to `output`.
 #### Required Parameters:
 * Inputs:
   * `input`: a folder to do operation, or a text file which stores paths instead of finding file paths;